DenisBuserski/Git/README.md

     git add file-1.txt
     ```
     With this command you can add 1 file at a time, but what if you have multiple...
-13. Add 2 more files to the "test" folder
+13. Add 2 more files to the `test` folder
     ```
     touch file-2.txt
     touch file-3.txt